 Working with National Instruments devices

-Adaptive Vision Studio allows for communication with i/o devices from National Instruments.
+Aurora Vision Studio allows for communication with i/o devices from National Instruments.
 This is done by using filters from the Hardware Support :: National Instruments category.

 Working with TasksThe entire support for National Instruments devices is based on tasks (do not confuse with Task macrofilters).
-A task in Adaptive Vision Studio is a single channel.
+A task in Aurora Vision Studio is a single channel.
 Every task is associated with an ID, which is necessary for configuring tasks, reading states from inputs or writing values to device outputs.